Please read all of this information ahead of your graduation in July.

 Guests are permitted to take photographs but this must be done from their seat so as not to obstruct the view of other guests or interfere with proceedings.
 Tripods and other equipment are not permitted and there is strictly no admittance onto the platform at any time.

 The Students' Union has arranged for Ede and Ravenscroft Photography to be located on Level 4, Students' Union for the duration of the ceremonies.
-You can buy photographs from them on the day.
+The option to turn up on the day for photography is limited and cannot be guaranteed, as priority has been given to customers who have pre-ordered.

 Regulations regarding academic robes